nebez/floppybird/README.md

-Flappy Bird (HTML5)
+Floppy Bird
 =========

-I want to try recreating the flappy bird game in HTML5.
+I want to try recreating the Flappy Bird game in HTML5.
 Let's see how it goes!